⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Consent Is Often Broader Than Intended

-Consent does not have to be specific — unless you make it so.
+Consent does not have to be narrowly defined — unless you define it.

-If you simply say yes, officers may search any area reasonably included.
+If you simply say yes, officers may search areas reasonably included within that consent.

 Consent can be limited.